 The Screen Protector Shootout ended but it had a glaring omission of one of the key competitors.
 Steve Seto graciously sent me a sample and I was able to give it a good go-round.
 It’s been a while coming, but it’s finally here.
-Enjoy the video followed by the written write-up after the jump.

 3M Vikuiti Screen Protector